VR-Doh: Hands-on 3D Modeling in Virtual Reality: User Study

 \paragraph{Encountered Problems and Suggested Features} Our participants also identified a few areas for improvement.
-Hand-tracking instability was mentioned most frequently (P4, P9, and P11), particularly when adjusting small or detailed parts of the object, resulting in unintended shape changes.
-Even though we have applied interpolation to the hand movements, this limitation is largely due to the constraints of the hand-tracking hardware.
+Hand-tracking instability was mentioned most frequently (P3, P6, P9, and P11), particularly when adjusting localized features of the object, resulting in unintended shape changes.
+Even though we have applied temporal smoothing to the hand movements, this limitation is largely due to the constraints of the hand-tracking hardware.
 Therefore, participants expressed the need for an undo feature to help them recover from mistakes.
 Meanwhile, P2, P9, and P11 also suggested reducing the degrees of freedom for moving or rotating objects during the modeling process, similar to the approach used in pottery making.
-P1 and P7 also noted occasional performance issues in high-particle scenarios.
+P1 and P7 also noted occasional performance issues in high-resolution scenarios.
 For instance, P1 found that merging multiple objects together led to a loss of surface details.
-P2 and P10 mentioned that objects would unintentionally collide with the surrounding box during editing, and suggested adding a one-click centering feature to avoid this issue.
-P1 and P8 suggested adding an operation to separate objects.
+Besides, P1 and P8 suggested adding an operation to separate objects.
+P2 and P10 mentioned that objects would unintentionally collide with the simulation domain boundary during editing, and we have followed their suggestion of adding a one-click centering feature to avoid this issue. \\

-In summary, participants generally appreciated the system's efficiency in using hands, tools, or mid-air gestural input during their 3D modeling experience.
-Even expert users mentioned that for more detailed modeling scenarios, traditional modeling tools are still necessary.
-Nevertheless, our system is extremely well-suited for quickly expressing design concepts, supporting creative exploration, and facilitating communication.
+In summary, participants generally appreciated the system's efficiency in using hands, tools, or mid-air gestural input in their 3D modeling experience.
+While expert users acknowledged the continued necessity of conventional tools for intricate detailing, VR-Doh was particularly praised for quickly expressing design ideas, fostering creative exploration, and facilitating communication.
 While there were some concerns regarding precision and the lack of an undo feature, this did not overshadow the tool's potential for creating high-quality 3D models for both novice and expert users.